aysegulkocak1/image-classification-using-vgg16-model/README.md

 ```

 Arguments:
---dataroot: Path to the training dataset.
+- --dataroot: Path to the training dataset.
---validroot: Path to the test dataset.
+- --validroot: Path to the test dataset.
---datainfo: Path to the data information file (data.txt), which includes classes, number of classes, and batch size.
+- --datainfo: Path to the data information file (data.txt), which includes classes, number of classes, and batch size.
---epochs: Number of training epochs.
+- --epochs: Number of training epochs.

 ## Outputs

 The script will:
--Train the VGG16 model.
+- Train the VGG16 model.
--Save the best and last models based on validation accuracy.
+- Save the best and last models based on validation accuracy.
--Generate and save confusion matrices.
+- Generate and save confusion matrices.
--Plot and save loss and accuracy graphs for both training and validation phases.
+- Plot and save loss and accuracy graphs for both training and validation phases.

 ## Example Dataset
 You can use the Food-5K dataset as an example.
 Make sure to arrange the dataset according to the structure mentioned above.
 https://archive.org/download/food-5-k/Food-5K.zip

-##Visualizations
+## Visualizations
 After training, the following visualizations will be generated and saved:

 Confusion Matrix